Accidents happen all too often, ranging from minor fender-bender car accidents to instances of slipping and tripping and more.

 The state of Georgia recognizes two separate types of wrongful death claims: one to compensate surviving family members, and one to compensate the decedent’s estate.
-Through both types of claims, the following damage types are recoverable:
+Through both types of claims, you can recover for both economic and noneconomic losses.

 How a Georgia Wrongful Death Lawyer Can Help

 Losing a loved one is an incredibly difficult thing to suffer.
 As you grieve and think about your future, working with a lawyer can take a load off of your plate.

 When you hire an attorney, your attorney will be responsible for managing all of the elements of your wrongful death claim, including investigating your case, proving fault and causation, calculating damages, filing all wrongful death paperwork, negotiating your claim with an insurer, identifying beneficiaries and the representative of the estate, and filing a lawsuit in court if necessary.

 Your attorney will also be available to answer any questions you have throughout the process and help you recover the maximum compensation amount possible.

 Call Our Georgia Wrongful Death Lawyers Today

 To learn more about filing a wrongful death claim in Georgia and when such a claim is possible, please contact a wrongful death attorney, Georgia, from Pritchard Injury Firm today.